Ilaria Alpi: Death

+Legacy

+Between 1995 and 2014, the Ilaria Alpi Award was an annual prize for documentary film investigative journalism dedicated to Alpi and presented in Riccione.
+In 2015, it changed its name to the DIG Award.

-The 2003 film Ilaria Alpi - Il più crudele dei giorni of Ferdinando Vicentini Orgnani recounts this tragic story.
+The 2003 film Ilaria Alpi - Il più crudele dei giorni by Ferdinando Vicentini Orgnani recounts Alpi's story.

 In 1997, the Gang dedicated the song Chi ha ucciso Ilaria Alpi?
 (Who killed Ilaria Alpi?), while in 2010 the Pooh wrote the song Reporter, poignant ballad on the album Dove comincia il sole dedicated to Ilaria and her illustrious colleague, Oriana Fallaci.

 In 2007 he made his debut at the Prize Ilaria Alpi's monologue civil theater "The Holiday" which reconstructs the case of Ilaria and Miran.
 Written and performed by Marina Senesi, actress and voice of Radio 2 Caterpillar in collaboration with Sabrina Giannini, journalist of Report.
 In 2011, at the invitation of Don Luigi Ciotti work was represented on the stage of the "XVI Day of the memory and the commitment against the mafie" and the National Day of Libera.

-In May 2009, Daniel Biacchessi writes the story of Ilaria Alpi in his book Passion reporter.
+In May 2009, Daniel Biacchessi wrote Alpi's story in his book Passion reporter.

-The ONG Emergency has titled the surgical center of Battambang, Cambodia.
+The ONG Emergency has titled the surgical centre of Battambang, Cambodia.
 They were then named several streets, parks, schools, libraries and other public places.

 For Ilaria Alpi was named the high school of Rutigliano in the Metropolitan City of Bari.